iyifr/okime.sh/README.md

 # Okime

-Bun framework with filesystem based routing.
+Playful Bun framework with filesystem based routing.
 The goal is to achieve feature parity with Nitro.js - The universal server toolkit powering Nuxt.js.

+Just for vibes